Start Command

 Web Workers (-w, --web)

-Web workers are responsible for handling HTTP requests to the web server.
-By default, Gigantics runs with a single web worker.
-You can scale up the number of web workers to handle more concurrent requests and improve performance:
+Web workers are Node.js worker processes responsible for handling HTTP requests to the web server.
+By default, Gigantics runs with a single web worker in the main process.
+You can fork additional worker processes to handle more concurrent requests and improve performance:

 Job Workers (-j, --job)

-Job workers handle background tasks and asynchronous operations within Gigantics.
+Job workers are Node.js worker processes that handle background tasks and asynchronous operations within Gigantics.
 These workers process tasks from the job queue, such as sending emails, processing files, or performing database maintenance:

 Common Options

--d, --daemon- Run the server as a daemon process in the background-c, --config [path]- Specify the configuration file path--hostname [hostname]- Override the server hostname--port [port]- Override the server port-w, --web [workers]- Start web workers (cluster mode)-j, --job [workers]- Start job workers--logLevel [level]- Override the logging level
+-d, --daemon- Run the server as a daemon process in the background-c, --config [path]- Specify the configuration file path--hostname [hostname]- Override the server hostname--port [port]- Override the server port-w, --web [workers]- Fork web worker processes-j, --job [workers]- Fork job worker processes--logLevel [level]- Override the logging level

 Examples